-the standard deviation $\sigma_{E}$ of the total energy will, in accord with the central limit theorem, be ${\cal{O}}(\sqrt{N})$ even when the rate of change of the energy $dE/dt$ may be extensive (i.e., $\propto N$).
-As a case in point, we may consider the initial (spin $S=1/2$) state $| \psi_{Ising}^{0} \rangle = | s^{0}_{1} s^{0}_{2} \cdots s^{0}_{N} \rangle$ to be a low energy eigenstate of an Ising model $H_{I}=- \sum_{\langle ij \rangle} J_{ij} S_{i}^{z} S_{j}^{z}$ that is acted on during intermediate times by a transverse magnetic field Hamiltonian ($H_{tr}=-B_{y}(t) \sum_{i} S_{i}^{y}$) that alters the energy as measured by $H_I$ (thereby heating or cooling the system).
-Here, any eigenstate of $H_{I}$ is a product state $| \psi \rangle = |s_{1} s_{2} \cdots s_{N} \rangle$ with $s_{i} = \pm 1$ corresponding to the scaled eigenvalues of the local spin operators $S_{i}^{z}$.
-A uniform rotation, between an initial time ($t=0$) and a final time $t_{f}$, of all of the $N$ spins around the $y$ spin axis by the transverse field Hamiltonian $H_{tr}$ Hamiltonian by an angle $S \int_{0}^{t_{f}} B_{y}(t') dt'= \pi/2$ will transform $| \psi_{Ising}^{0} \rangle$ to a final state $| \chi\rangle$ that is an equal modulus superposition of all Ising product states (all eigenstates of $H_{I}$), viz., $|\chi \rangle = 2^{-N/2} \sum_{s_{1} s_{2} \cdots s_{N}} (-1)^{\sum_{i=1}^{N} (\delta_{s_{i}^{0},-1} \delta_{s_{i},-1})} | s_{1} s_{2} \cdots s_{N} \rangle$, with $\delta_{\sigma_i,\sigma_j}$ the Kronecker delta.
+with $\delta_{\sigma_i,\sigma_j}$ the Kronecker delta.
 We next discuss what occurs when the exchange constants $J_{ij}$ are of finite range but are otherwise arbitrary.
-The standard deviation of the energy (i.e., the standard deviation of $H_{I}$) associated with this final rotated state (and any other state during the evolution) of the initial Ising product state scales as ${\cal{O}}(\sqrt{N})$ while the energy change is extensive \cite{exam1}.
+The standard deviation of the energy (i.e., the standard deviation of $H_{I}$) associated with this final rotated state (and any other state during the evolution) of the initial Ising product state scales as ${\cal{O}}(\sqrt{N})$ while the energy change can be extensive \cite{exam1}.
 The state $|\chi \rangle$ corresponds to the infinite temperature limit of the classical Ising model of $H_{I}$ (its energy density is equal to that of the system at infinite temperature and similarly all correlation functions vanish).
 A key point is that generic finite temperature states are {\it not} of the type of Eq. (\ref{rhofac}).
-In fact, general thermal states (i.e., eigenstates of either local or nonlocal Hamiltonians that are elevated by a finite energy density difference relative to the ground state) typically display volume law entanglement entropy \cite{volume1,volume2,volume3,volume4} in agreement with the eigenstate thermalization hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,von_neumann} while ground states and many body localized states of arbitrarily high energy \cite{MBL1,MBL2,MBL3,MBL4,MBL5,MBL6,MBL7,noMBL,yesMBL} may rexhibit area law entropies \cite{area}.
+In fact, general thermal states (i.e., eigenstates of either local or nonlocal Hamiltonians that are elevated by a finite energy density difference relative to the ground state) typically display volume law entanglement entropy \cite{volume1,volume2,volume3,volume4} in agreement with the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,von_neumann} while ground states and many body localized states of arbitrarily high energy \cite{MBL1,MBL2,MBL3,MBL4,MBL5,MBL6,MBL7,noMBL,yesMBL} may exhibit area law entropies \cite{area}.
 The entanglement entropy of individual quantum ``thermalized" states imitates the conventional thermodynamic entropy of the macroscopic system that they describe \cite{plain}.
-In order to further elucidate these notions, in Appendix \ref{Ising_example}, we illustrate that correlations in finite energy density eigenstates of the Ising chain mirror those in equilibrated Ising chains at positive temperatures.
+In order to further elucidate these notions, in \ref{Ising_example}, we illustrate that correlations in finite energy density eigenstates of the Ising chain mirror those in equilibrated Ising chains at positive temperatures.
 In the one dimensional Ising model and other equilibrium systems at temperatures $T>0$, the high degree of entanglement and mixing between individual product states leads to contributions to the two point correlation functions that alternate in sign and ultimately lead to the usual decay of correlations with distance.
 Our central thesis is that an external driving Hamiltonian (such as that present in cooling/heating of a system) may lead to large extensive fluctuations.
 While the appearance of such extensive fluctuations may seem natural for non-local operators (such as (Heisenberg picture) time evolved local Hamiltonian terms in various examples), these generic fluctuations may also appear for local quantities (e.g., the local operators $\{{\cal{H}}_{i}\}$ in Eq. (\ref{central})).
-In Section \ref{sec:dual}, we will study systems for which the relevant (Heisenberg picture) operators $\{{\cal{H}}_{i}\}$ are, indeed, local.
+In Section \ref{sec:dual}, we will study systems for which the relevant $\{{\cal{H}}_{i}\}$ are, indeed, local.